ErickGichuki/Hymns/README.md

 - CSS
 - JavaScript
 ## Bugs
-No bugs have been detected so far. if you happen to encounter kindly contact me via email:
+No bugs have been detected so far.
+If you happen to encounter kindly contact me via email:
 - Email: erickgichukimucheru@gmail.com
 ## License
 Copyright &copy; 2024 Erick Gichuki